Friday Night Lights (film)

 Friday Night Lights is a 2004 American sports drama film co-written and directed by Peter Berg.
 The film follows the coach and players of a high school football team in the Texas city of Odessa.
 The book on which it is based, Friday Night Lights: A Town, a Team, and a Dream (1990) by H. G. Bissinger, followed the story of the 1988 Permian High School Panthers football team as they made a run towards the state championship.
-A television series of the same name premiered on October 3, 2006 on NBC.
+A television series of the same name premiered on October 3, 2006, on NBC.
 The film won the Best Sports Movie ESPY Award and was ranked number 37 on Entertainment Weekly's list of the Best High School Movies.

 Plot

-As preseason practice begins for the Permian High School football team in August 1988, the town of Odessa, Texas has high expectations for the players and their coach Gary Gaines to win a state championship with their star running back James "Boobie" Miles.
+As preseason practice begins for the Permian High School football team in August 1988, the football-crazed town of Odessa, Texas, has high expectations for the players and their coach Gary Gaines to win a state championship with their heavily college-recruited star running back James "Boobie" Miles.
 The quarterback, Mike Winchell, runs under the expectation of handing off the ball to Miles on most plays.
-Fullback Don Billingsley struggles with his ball handling and is abused by his alcoholic father Charles, who won a state championship with Permian.
-The players frequently party as they deal with the pressures of Odessa's expectations.
+Fullback Don Billingsley struggles with his ball handling and is abused by his alcoholic father, Charles, who won a state championship with Permian in his youth.
+The players frequently party as a way of coping with the pressures of Odessa's high expectations.

-In the season opener against the Marshall Bulldogs, the Permian Panthers make the game a blowout.
-Gaines intends to bench Miles in the waning minutes, but keeps him in after third-stringer Chris Comer misplaces his helmet which makes him unprepared to go in.
-Miles is sent in but tears his ACL after being tackled at the knee on the ensuing play, and afterwards Gaines is widely criticized by the town for keeping Miles in.
-In the next game during the start of district play, Permian gets blown out as Winchell struggles with consistency in his increased role.
+In the season opener against the Marshall Bulldogs, the Permian Panthers make the game a blowout and Miles displays his best abilities in front of several college scouts.
+Gaines intends to bench Miles in the waning minutes but keeps him in after third-stringer Chris Comer misplaces his helmet, making him unprepared to go in.
+Miles is sent in but severely tears his ACL after being tackled at the knee on the ensuing play.
+After the incident, Gaines endures intense public backlash from the town for keeping Miles in.
+In the next game, at the start of district play, Permian gets blown out as Winchell struggles with consistency in his increased role.
 However, after the Panthers fall behind by 14 in the next game, Comer comes into the game after the second-string running back gets injured and helps Winchell and Billingsley get Permian's offense rolling again, leading them to a comeback win.
-Despite their small size, Permian's defense proves to be stout under the leadership of Safety Brian Chavez and linebacker Ivory Christian, and the Panthers go on a five-game winning streak.
+Despite their small size, Permian's defense proves to be stout under the leadership of safety Brian Chavez and linebacker Ivory Christian, and the Panthers embark on a five-game winning streak.